 Causes of Concurrent Disorders

 As the Ministry of Health and Long Term Care (MOHLTC) note, “There is no single cause of concurrent disorders; each person’s situation is unique.”
 In some cases, both a mental health disorder and a substance abuse disorder may arise from the same source.
-This is often the case with people dealing with trauma, who may develop a dependence on substances after turning to them to cope with their symptoms.
-A person may turn to substances to cope with preexisting mental health disorders, or with certain impacts they have on that person’s life.
-A substance abuse disorder may also have an impact on a person’s life which results in them developing a mental health disorder.
+This is often the case with people dealing with trauma.
+They may develop a dependence on substances after turning to them to cope with their symptoms.
+A person may turn to substances to cope with preexisting mental health disorders, or with certain impacts these symptoms have on that person’s life.
+A substance abuse disorder may also cause or exacerbate a mental health disorder.
 Symptoms of one issue may also disguise or distract from symptoms of the concurrent issue.

 Causes and Effects of Concurrent Disorders